-- Step 1: Identify the contract with a customer - Step 2: Identify the performance obligations in the contract - Step 3: Determine the transaction price - Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognize revenue when the Group satisfies a performance obligation a contract with a customer is satisfied.
+Step 1: Identify the contract with a customer

+Step 2: Identify the performance obligations in the contract

+Step 3: Determine the transaction price

+Step 4: Allocate the transaction price to the performance obligations in the contract

+Step 5: Recognize revenue when the Group satisfies a performance obligation

+Revenue is recognized at a point in time or over a period of time when a performance obligation in a contract with a customer is satisfied.
 Revenues from the sale of goods in the course of normal business activities are recorded when said goods are delivered, as the performance obligation is satisfied upon the transfer of control of the goods to the customer.
 Specifically, revenue is recognized when the goods are delivered, as the legal ownership, physical ownership, and significant risk and economic value of ownership of the goods are transferred to the customer upon said goods' delivery.
+The Group has in place a distribution system in which, in principle, products are delivered to customers on the day they are shipped, and there is no significant time lag between shipping and delivery.